Ultimate 2 Weeks Japan Itinerary:

 Harajuku

 The heart of Harajuku is the shopping street of Takeshita-dori.
 That is the hub of every type of Harajuku street fashion.
 Even if Harajuku street fashion is not your style, it’s fun to browse and people watch.
 If you need more content for the gram, Takeshita-dori is also where the famous crepe shops and giant fluffy cotton candy shops are.
+To make sure you hit all the best new trending food places, go on a Harajuku food tour with a local.
 For a cute coffee break, check out Reissue Cafe nearby for the cutest latte art.
 For a little extra, they can make a foam latte art of an anime, character, or animal of your choice.
 After all that shopping, head to nearby Yoyogi Park and Meiji-Jingu shrine for a nature break and enjoy the oasis of green in this bustling city.

 Tsukiji Market